JustinRittenhouse/coding_temple_invitations/README.md

 # coding_temple_invitations
-I retrieved data of Coding Temple partners, and then returned data for a meeting time.
+I retrieved data of Coding Temple partners, and then returned data for a meeting times for each country.

 coding_temple_invitations.py is the only file needed.
 The others are for testing, and the unedited version shows my notes and thoughts along the way.